-- Petition for Reconsideration is submitted to the Board by Respondent. - If additional time is needed to evaluate the Petition filed prior to the expiration of the applicable periods provided under Government Code section 11521(a), the Executive Officer will issue a 10-day Stay of Decision (Attachment 1). - The Board reviews the Petition to determine if it will issue an Order Granting Reconsideration or Order Denying Reconsideration.
+- Petition for Reconsideration is submitted to the Board by Respondent. - If additional time is needed to evaluate the Petition filed prior to the expiration of the applicable periods provided under Government Code section 11521(a), the Executive Officer will issue a 10-day Stay of Decision (Attachment 1). - The Board reviews the Petition to determine if it will issue an Order Granting Reconsideration or it will issue an Order Granting Reconsideration of Order Denying Reconsideration.
+Commented [WT14]: Technical change to fix numbering font size.